-[After my first semester back in school I began working as a scribe.]
-This experience also convinced me that I am meant to be a physician.
+After my first semester back in school I began working as a scribe.
+This experience has undoubtedly pushed me further towards my finish.
+I now understand unequivocally more than I did before that I was meant to be a physician.
 Every day at work is an exciting opportunity to learn.
-I've learned how to read MRI images - something I never had an interest in or even believed I'd be able to do.
-I actually know what spinal disc herniations and canal stenosis look like on film.
-[I can tell you so much about the anatomy of the spine, nerve segments, muscle groups, and the conditions that affect them.
+I've learned how to read MRI images - something I never had interest in or even believed I'd be able to do.
+I actually know what spinal disc herniations and canal stenosis looks like on film.
+I can tell you so much about the anatomy of the spine, nerve segments, muscle groups, and the conditions that affect them.
 I even understand which physical exam findings are indicative of certain conditions, and what the best treatment options are.
 This is what I've always wanted - it's my calling.
-What now separates me from being a clinician is years of hard work and total dedication to this goal, and from my experience I am certain that it will absolutely be worth it.]
+What now separates me from being a clinician is years of hard work and total dedication to this goal, and from my experience I am certain it will absolutely be worth it.

-[This journey hasn't been simple, and it certainly won't get any easier from here.
-However, I have resolved that I am willing to commit all that I have to it.]
-Turning my dream into a goal has equipped me with the tenacity and persistence required to make it a reality.
+This journey hasn't been simple, and it certainly won't get any easier from here.
+However, I have resolved that I am willing to commit all that I have to it.
+Turning my dream into a goal has equipped me with the tenacity and persistence required to make this a reality.
 Dreaming does not require any movement.
-We dream while we sleep; we can daydream while staring blankly into space.
-But dreams don't get us anywhere.
-At some point a dream has to transform, and that transformation is messy.
+We dream while we sleep; we can daydream while staring blankly into space, but dreams don't get us anywhere.
+At some point a dream has to transform; and that transformation is messy.
 I've had to accept my past mistakes and forgive myself for them.
 I've had to learn that my mistakes do not define who I am or what I am capable of.
-I now have the confidence and most importantly the commitment to succeed in medical school.
-The dream is the light at the end of the tunnel, but the goal requires you to make a concrete plan to get there.
-I am fully and wholeheartedly committed to making my goal a reality.
+I now have the knowledge, confidence, passion, desire, and most importantly commitment to succeed in medical school.
+The dream is the light at the end of the tunnel but the goal requires you to make a concrete plan to get there.
+I am fully and wholeheartedly committed to establishing this goal as a reality.